viictator/JobScraperBackend/README.md

 # 🎓 Student Job Finder

-A Python-based job scraping tool designed for students to automatically collect job postings from multiple platforms — including KEA's internal job portal and other external sites.
+A Python-based job scraping tool designed for myself to automatically collect relevant student job postings from multiple platforms — including KEA's internal job portal and other external sites.

-This project uses undetected Chrome automation to bypass bot detection and streamlines the job search process for students.
+This project uses undetected Chrome automation to bypass bot detection and makes finding job postings a breeze.

 ---